Online school: Description

-Instructional models vary, ranging from distance learning types which provide study materials for independent self-paced study, to live, interactive classes where students communicate with a teacher in a class group lesson.
-Class sizes range widely from a small group of 6 pupils or students to hundreds in a virtual school.
+Instructional models for online schools vary, ranging from distance learning types which provide study materials for independent self-paced study, to live, interactive classes where students communicate with a teacher in a class group lesson.

 The courses that are independent and self-paced are called asynchronous courses.
-Typically for this type of learning, the students are given the assignments and information and are expected to complete the assignments by the due date.
-This is done on their own time.
-There is no scheduled time when the class meets.
-Usually, the only interactions that take place are through discussion boards, blogs, and wikis.
+Typically for this type of learning, the students are given the assignments and information and are expected to complete the assignments by a due date, on their own time.